Buying new EHS software is no small feat.

 - Overseeing timescales,

-1. When you have no previous experience with EHS software
+1. You have no prior knowledge of EHS software

-A needs assessment allows companies to document their needs around: data management, analysis, and reporting; and to prioritize functional, technical and business requirements.
+A needs assessment documents needs on: data management, analysis, and reporting; and to prioritize functional, technical and business requirements.

 - assessing EH&S objectives for a system,